 After removing pork tenderloin from its packaging, pat it down with paper towels.
 Using a sharp knife, slip the tip under the silver skin at one end of the tenderloin and slowly guide the knife from one end of the tenderloin to the other, pulling away the silver skin with the other hand.
 You may need to turn over the tenderloin and repeat this step on the other side to ensure it's completely removed.

 Once the silver skin is removed, make a quick rub for the tenderloin.
-Salt and sugar are required for seasoning and encouraging caramelization, but you can adjust the other spices are you desire.
+Salt and sugar are required for seasoning and encouraging caramelization, but you can adjust the other spices as you desire.
 Dry rubs flavor tenderloin and keep it moist, without preventing the crisp crust from forming (as a marinade might).

 How to Prepare Your Grill for Pork Tenderloin